 What an impressive easy meal!
 At that point I made a mental note to figure out how to make a grain free gnocchi.
 5 years later I finally got to it.
 After much experimenting and consulting with other chefs, I’ve come up with the perfect combination for fluffy sweet potato gnocchi.

-The trick to making sweet potato gnocchi without any grains or gluten is to use cassava flour, Cassava flour is light and fluffy but still keeps the gnocchi together without any egg.
+The trick to making sweet potato gnocchi without gluten is to use cassava flour, Cassava flour is light and fluffy but still keeps the gnocchi together without any egg.
 Sure some of the dough will flake off while boiling, but that majority of the gnocchi stays intact.
 When sautéed with some sauce they’re just as delicious and light as traditional gnocchi.

 You only need two ingredients to make the gnocchi.